-• Support for WebGPU in Construct is a major upgrade and involves a great deal of work and some backwards compatibility risk, and also needs WebGPU support from the browser/platform which is not yet supported everywhere.
-Therefore we are rolling out support for WebGPU gradually in steps.
+Support for WebGPU in Construct is a major upgrade involving a great deal of work and some backwards compatibility risk.
+Therefore support for WebGPU is being rolled out gradually in steps.
 This forum thread will indicate the current status of support for WebGPU in Construct as it will be evolving over time.

 Background